-- Your insurance company is not responsible for rental reimbursement unless there is a covered claim that triggers the need for a rental vehicle.
+- Your insurance company is not responsible for rental reimbursement unless a covered claim triggers the need for a rental vehicle.

 - While some insurance companies may pay for your rental vehicle in advance, eliminating the need for you to initially pay out of pocket, they are not required by law to do so.
 In fact, most contracts state that the insured must pay for the vehicle rental in full and then submit the receipts to the insurance company for reimbursement.

 - Your policy’s vehicle coverage is less than that under the at-fault party’s policy and may only cover a small daily allowance (e.g. $30 per day).